 On a declining sundial, the date line is inclined and the ellipse is stretching with the declination.
-With a declination of 90° (direct east or west), the ellipse is just a line perpendicular to the date line and the date line makes an angle with the horizontal plane of the local latitude.
+With a declination of 90° (direct east or west), the ellipse is just a line perpendicular to the date line and the date line makes an angle with the horizontal plane equal to the local latitude.

-Vertical direct south analemmatic sundials are available in Shadows Expert and Shadows Pro.
+Vertical direct south analemmatic sundial Vertical declining analemmatic sundial (20° east) Vertical direct south analemmatic sundials are available in Shadows Expert and Shadows Pro.
 Vertical declining analemmatic sundials are available in Shadows Pro.